 Reinforcing the importance of good attendance and the link between attendance and progress.

-Informing school in advance of any planned absences, e.g. medical appointments that cannot be made out of school hours.
+Informing school in advance of any planned absences, e.g. hospital appointments that cannot be made out of school hours, and only taking the minimum amount of time off required for the appointment.

 Informing school by 8.30am on the morning of the first day of an unplanned absence.